MapsPeople/web-ui/packages/map-template/README.md

 ```

 Add properties to the MapsIndoorsMap component as needed (see list below).
-Use query parameters to configure the MapsIndoorsMap component by setting the `supportsURLParameters` prop to `true`.
+Use query parameters to configure the MapsIndoorsMap component by setting the `supportsUrlParameters` prop to `true`.

 ## Supported attributes on the MapsIndoors Map components